 - Now click on Apply.
 Your screen may flash.
 Make sure to choose yes to Apply these settings.

-- Close the Nvidia control panel, and open Streamlabs OBS on the streaming PC (add a Video Capture Device for your Elgato Capture Card if you haven't already).
+- Close the Nvidia control panel, and open Streamlabs Desktop on the streaming PC (add a Video Capture Device for your Elgato Capture Card if you haven't already).

-- After a few moments, you should see your monitor, in the Streamlabs OBS preview.
+- After a few moments, you should see your monitor, in the Streamlabs Desktop preview.

 You’re done.
 You can now play at 144Hz/120Hz and stream (or even record) at 60fps with your Game Capture HD60 Pro and HD60.